Holghan History, Family Crest & Coats of Arms

 Notables of the family at this time include Philip Holman (c.
 1593-1669), an English merchant and politician who sat in the House of Commons in 1659, High Sheriff of Northamptonshire in 1638; Philip Holman, High Sheriff of Herefordshire in 1633; and Sir...

 Another 41 words (3 lines of text) are included under the topic Early Holghan Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Holghan family to Ireland

 Some of the Holghan family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Holghan family

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
-Research into passenger and immigration lists has revealed some of the very first Holghans to arrive in North America: John Holman, who settled in Nantasket Massachusetts in 1630; William Holman settled in Cambridge Mass in 1630; Edward Holman settled in Boston in 1632.
+Research into passenger and immigration lists has revealed some of the very first Holghans to arrive in North America: John Holman, who settled in Nantasket, Massachusetts in 1630; William Holman settled in Cambridge, Massachusetts in 1630; Edward Holman settled in Boston, Massachusetts in 1632.